Iretha/design-patterns/README.md

 - When you have multiple outputs of the same thing or you want to create a domain language to support simple searches like "find dogs where breed eq german_shepherd and gender eq female" (Interpreter)
 - When you need to traverse some custom collection of elements sequentially, based on some business rule (Iterator)
 - When a change in one component leads to changes/ updates in other components (Mediator)
+- When you have to implement revert/ undo/ restore/ rollback to some previous state (Memento)